-- lose access to your specialist because we drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB plan, or - lose access to your Preferred specialist because we terminate our contract with your specialist for reasons other than for cause,
+- lose access to your specialist because your coverage changed from the FEHB to the PSHB and your health plan does not participate in the PSHB, or - lose access to your specialist because we drop out of the Postal Service Health Benefits (PSHB) Program and you enroll in another PSHB plan, or - lose access to your Preferred specialist because we terminate our contract with your specialist for reasons other than for cause, you may be able to continue seeing your specialist and receiving any Preferred benefits for up to 90 days after you receive notice of the change.
+Contact us or, if we drop out of the Program, contact your new plan.

-If you are in the second or third trimester of pregnancy and you lose access to your specialist based on the above circumstances, you can continue to see your specialist and your Preferred benefits will continue until the end of your postpartum care, even if it is beyond the 90 days.
+If you are pregnant and you lose access to your specialist based on the above circumstances, you can continue to see your specialist and your Preferred benefits will continue until the end of your postpartum care, even if it is beyond the 90 days.

 If you are hospitalized when your enrollment begins We pay for covered services from the effective date of your enrollment.
 However, if you are in the hospital when your enrollment in our Plan begins, call us immediately.
 If you have not yet received your Service Benefit Plan ID card, you can contact your Local Plan at the phone number listed in your local phone directory.
 If you already have your new Service Benefit Plan ID card, call us at the phone number on the back of the card.
-If you are new to the FEHB Program, we will reimburse you for your covered services while you are in the hospital beginning on the effective date of your coverage.
+If you are new to the PSHB Program, we will reimburse you for your covered services while you are in the hospital beginning on the effective date of your coverage.

-However, if you changed from another FEHB plan to us, your former plan will pay for the hospital stay until:
+However, if you changed from another FEHB plan to this PSHB plan, your former plan will pay for the hospital stay until: